A Closer Look at Self-Supervised Lightweight Vision Transformers: How Well Does Pre-Training Work on Lightweight ViTs?

-\paragraph{MAE-lite does not show the improvements on data-insufficient classification tasks.} As shown in \cref{tbl:transfer}, we transfer the learned representations of different pre-trained models to several other downstream tasks to investigate their effects.
-In addition to using the self-supervised pre-trained models, \ie, MAE-Tiny and MoCov3-Tiny, both of which are pre-trained for 400 epochs, a fully-supervised counterpart based on IN1K with 300-epoch pre-training (\ie, DeiT-Tiny) is also involved.
-An interesting observation is that the self-supervised pre-training approaches achieve downstream performance far behind the fully-supervised counterpart, while the performance gap is narrowed more or less as the data scale of the downstream task increases.
-Moreover, MAE-lite even shows inferior results to MoCo-v3.
-We conjecture that it is due to their different layer behaviors during pre-training and fine-tuning, \eg, undesired representations of the higher layers in MAE-lite, which will be discussed in detail in the following section.
-We also claim and demonstrate that the self-supervised pre-training can further improve the fully-supervised counterpart on the data-insufficient downstream tasks by first initializing a model with MAE-Tiny, and then fully-supervised training it on IN1K (MAE-Tiny-FT).
-We refer the reader to \cref{sec:appdix-transfer} for more details about those tasks.
+We introduce several classification tasks \citep{flower, oxford-pet, aircraft, stanford-cars, cifar, inat} to investigate their transferability.
+We conduct the transfer evaluation by fine-tuning these pre-trained models on these datasets (see \cref{sec:appdix-transfer} for more details).
+As shown in \cref{tbl:transfer}, using various pre-training methods shows better performance than using random initialization, but the relative superiority and inferiority comparisons between these pre-training methods exhibit distinct characteristics from those on ImageNet.
+We find that \emph{downstream data scale matters}.
+The self-supervised pre-training approaches achieve downstream performance far behind the fully-supervised counterpart, while the performance gap is narrowed more or less as the data scale of the downstream task increases.
+Moreover, MAE even shows inferior results to MoCo-v3.
+We conjecture that it is due to their different layer behaviors during pre-training and fine-tuning, which will be discussed in detail in the following section.